How to get a police caution removed

 For most people, the disclosure of a conviction is probably expected, but many people will have been led to believe by the police that a caution, warning or reprimand is not a permanent record.
 They are.
 In fact, even your arrest is recorded as a part of your ‘Event History’ and for some offences, even where no further action was taken or you were acquitted of all charges at court, the details of the offence you were arrested for is disclosable.

-A conviction can never be removed, but out of court disposals such as cautions, warnings and reprimands can be deleted entirely from the Police National Computer if sufficient grounds can be established.
+A conviction can never be removed, but out-of-court disposals such as police cautions, warnings and reprimands can be deleted entirely from the Police National Computer if sufficient grounds can be established.
 Even your arrest record can be deleted in certain circumstances.
 This is the only way to be sure an old brush with the law does not come back to haunt you.

 Can a police caution be removed?

-Yes, a police caution can get deleted from the PNC (Police National Computer).
-It requires compelling grounds to be put forward that are sufficient to persuade the police that the caution ought not to remain on the PNC.
-If the police don’t agree to the delete your caution, it is possible to challenge that decision through Judicial Review proceedings at the Administrative Court.
+In certain circumstances, then, a police caution can be removed from the PNC (Police National Computer).
+However, it requires compelling grounds to be put forward that are sufficient to persuade the police that the caution ought not to remain on the PNC.
+If the police don’t agree to delete your caution, it is possible to challenge that decision through Judicial Review proceedings at the Administrative Court.

 Reasons to look into getting a caution removed